 If you have the best speakers you can afford, it’s natural to want the best bass response from your audio setup.
 You’ll need to learn how to connect a subwoofer to speakers.
 A good subwoofer will provide deeper reproduction of bass and sub-bass frequencies, but it has to be connected to your speakers properly to get peak performance without damaging either the subwoofer or your speakers.
+Speaking of connections, if you’re having trouble connecting a Bluetooth speaker to Google Home, we have a guide that can assist you.

 Overall, it isn’t a difficult task, but you need to know the proper steps before you go about it, so keep reading.
 While you’re at it, look into how to connect speakers to a receiver.
 You may also want to read about how to connect to multiple Bluetooth speakers and how to tap into rear speakers for subs.

 A subwoofer is a speaker designed for low-frequency audio reproduction.
 If you are looking to add that thumping sub-bass sound to your audio setup or aren’t satisfied with the low-end performance of your regular speakers, adding a subwoofer is your answer.
+However, knowing how to connect Bluetooth speakers can be a challenge.
+But, connecting Bluetooth speakers to Xbox One can be even more challenging.

 A subwoofer isn’t generally connected to your receiver, especially if it’s an older receiver that lacks direct subwoofer outputs.
 You have to connect and sync up to your standard stereo speakers.
 Newer digital audio tech, like the Sceptre SB301524W smart speaker soundbar 2.1 with built-in subwoofer and android platform, may have a different connection design.
 Still, these instructions will apply to most situations.